Officials probe cause of massive Colorado fire; 3 missing

 1 of33 A lone flame flickers as smoke roils from the remains of a home destroyed by a pair of wildfires, Saturday, Jan.
 1, 2022, in Superior, Colo.
 An overnight dumping of snow and frigid temperatures compounded the misery of hundreds of Colorado residents who started off the new year trying to salvage what remains of their homes after a wind-whipped wildfire tore through the Denver suburbs.
 David Zalubowski/AP Show More Show Less

+2 of33 The remains of a home destroyed by a pair of wildfires is draped by nearly a foot of snow after a winter storm rolled over the intermountain West, Saturday, Jan.
+1, 2022, in Superior, Colo.
+David Zalubowski/AP Show More Show Less 3 of33

-2 of33 Snow covers the burned remains of homes in Louisville, Colo., on Saturday, Jan.1, 2022, after the Marshall Wildfire.
-Jack Dempsey/AP Show More Show Less 3 of33
+4 of33 Snow covers the burned remains of homes in Louisville, Colo., on Saturday, Jan.1, 2022, after the Marshall Wildfire.
+Jack Dempsey/AP Show More Show Less

-8 of33 Firefighters patrol the snow covered remains of homes in Louisville, Colo., Saturday, Jan.1, 2022, after the Marshall Wildfire.
-Jack Dempsey/AP Show More Show Less 9 of33
+10 of33 Firefighters patrol the snow covered remains of homes in Louisville, Colo., Saturday, Jan.1, 2022, after the Marshall Wildfire.
+Jack Dempsey/AP Show More Show Less

-10 of33 Snow covers the burned remains of homes in Louisville, Colo., on Saturday, Jan.
+11 of33 Snow covers the burned remains of homes in Louisville, Colo., on Saturday, Jan.
 1, 2022, after the Marshall Wildfire.
 A drastic change in weather delivered a half-foot of snow and frigid temperatures on Saturday, compounding the misery of Colorado residents struggling to emerge from a wildfire that destroyed hundreds of homes and left two people missing.
-Jack Dempsey/AP Show More Show Less

-11 of33 Snow covers the burned remains of homes after the Marshall Wildfire Saturday, Jan.
-1, 2022, in Louisville, Colo.
-An overnight dumping of snow and frigid temperatures compounded the misery of hundreds of Colorado residents who started off the new year trying to salvage what remains of their homes after a wind-whipped wildfire tore through the Denver suburbs.
 Jack Dempsey/AP Show More Show Less 12 of33

 13 of33 Snow covers the burned remains of homes after the Marshall Wildfire Saturday, Jan.
 1, 2022, in Louisville, Colo.
 An overnight dumping of snow and frigid temperatures compounded the misery of hundreds of Colorado residents who started off the new year trying to salvage what remains of their homes after a wind-whipped wildfire tore through the Denver suburbs.
 Jack Dempsey/AP Show More Show Less

-19 of33 Snow covers the burnt remains of homes after the Marshall Wildfire Saturday, Jan.1, 2022, in Louisville, Colo.
+20 of33 Snow covers the burnt remains of homes after the Marshall Wildfire Saturday, Jan.1, 2022, in Louisville, Colo.
 An overnight dumping of snow and frigid temperatures compounded the misery of hundreds of Colorado residents who started off the new year trying to salvage what remains of their homes after a wind-whipped wildfire tore through the Denver suburbs.
-Jack Dempsey/AP Show More Show Less
+Jack Dempsey/AP Show More Show Less 21 of33

-22 of33 Snow covers the burnt remains of homes after the Marshall Wildfire Saturday, Jan.1, 2022, in Louisville, Colo.
+23 of33 Snow covers the burnt remains of homes after the Marshall Wildfire Saturday, Jan.1, 2022, in Louisville, Colo.
 An overnight dumping of snow and frigid temperatures compounded the misery of hundreds of Colorado residents who started off the new year trying to salvage what remains of their homes after a wind-whipped wildfire tore through the Denver suburbs.
+Jack Dempsey/AP Show More Show Less 24 of33

+25 of33 Snow covers a burned out vehicle in the driveway of after home destroyed by the Marshall Wildfire Saturday, Jan.1, 2022, in Louisville, Colo.
+The homes next door were untouched by the fire.
 Jack Dempsey/AP Show More Show Less

-23 of33 Snow covers a burned out vehicle in the driveway of after home destroyed by the Marshall Wildfire Saturday, Jan.1, 2022, in Louisville, Colo.
-The homes next door were untouched by the fire.
-Jack Dempsey/AP Show More Show Less 24 of33

-25 of33 The remains of a home destroyed by a pair of wildfires is draped by nearly a foot of snow after a winter storm rolled over the intermountain West, Saturday, Jan.
+26 of33 The remains of a home destroyed by a pair of wildfires is draped by nearly a foot of snow after a winter storm rolled over the intermountain West, Saturday, Jan.
 1, 2022, in Superior, Colo.
-David Zalubowski/AP Show More Show Less

-26 of33 Peng Yan holds up the mail that he retrieved from the undamaged postal box in front of the smoking remains of his home destroyed by a pair of wildfires, Saturday, Jan.
-1, 2022, in Superior, Colo.
 David Zalubowski/AP Show More Show Less 27 of33

-29 of33 Viliam Klein, whose home burned in a wildfire, picks through the ashes on his property, Saturday, Jan.
+28 of33 Peng Yan holds up the mail that he retrieved from the undamaged postal box in front of the smoking remains of his home destroyed by a pair of wildfires, Saturday, Jan.
 1, 2022, in Superior, Colo.
-Eugene Garcia Show More Show Less 30 of33
+David Zalubowski/AP Show More Show Less

-31 of33 Owners drag sleds packed with space heaters as they go to check on their home, which was rendered without heat or power by two wildfires, as daytime high temperatures top out in the teens following a winter storm that rolled over the intermountain West, Saturday, Jan.
+31 of33 Viliam Klein, whose home burned in a wildfire, picks through the ashes on his property, Saturday, Jan.
 1, 2022, in Superior, Colo.
-David Zalubowski/AP Show More Show Less
+Eugene Garcia Show More Show Less

 32 of33 People whose homes didn’t burn in a wildfire evacuate their belongings, Saturday, Jan.
 1, 2022, in Superior, Colo.
 Eugene Garcia Show More Show Less